-What to tell your employees and how to keep your Staff in place when Closing a Business?
+What to tell employees and how to keep your staff in place when closing a business?

 A lot of employees will leave once they find out a store is closing, because they don’t want to be out of a job when the business owner locks the doors for the final time.